 Aside from working in narrative, John has a passion for the arts from the Classics to Avant-garde and is a keen painter himself.
 He is also still following his interest in humanity, anthropology and world events.

-John has attended courses at the NFTS and the London Film Academy and is a member of BAFTA Crew and a BSC club member.
+John has attended courses at the NFTS and the London Film Academy.

 V Magazine: Ranked John’s work #2 Best Music video, behind Kanye West’s music video for